Outline of Connecticut

 The following outline is provided as an overview of and topical guide to the U.S. state of Connecticut:

 Connecticut – state located in the New England region of the northeastern United States.
 Called the "Constitution State" or the "Nutmeg state", Connecticut has a long history dating from early colonial times and was influential in the development of the federal government.
 Connecticut enjoys a temperate climate due to its long coastline on Long Island Sound.
-Connecticut has the highest per capita income, Human Development Index, and median household income in the country.